To the Members of Monte Carlo Fashions Limited

 Report on Other Legal and Regulatory Requirements

-16. As required by the Companies (Auditor's Report) Order 2016 (Rs.
-The Order') issuedby the Central Government of India in terms of section143(11) of the Act we give in the Annexure I a statement on the matters specified inparagraphs 3 and 4 of the Order.
+15. As required by section 197(16) of the Act based on our audit wereport that the Company has paid remuneration to its directors during the year inaccordance with the provisions of and limits laid down under section 197 read withSchedule V to the Act.
+16. As required by the Companies (Auditor's Report) Order2020 (the Order') issued by the Central Government of India in terms of section143(11) of the Act we give in the Annexure I a statement on the matters specified inparagraphs 3 and 4 of the Order to the extent applicable.

-b) in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

-g) with respect to the other matters to be included in the Auditor's Report inaccordance with rule 11 of the Companies (Audit and Auditors) Rules 2014 (as amended) inour opinion and to the best of our information and according to the explanations given tous:
+g) With respect to the other matters to be included in the Auditor's Report inaccordance with rule 11 of the Companies (Audit and Auditors) Rules 2014 (as amended) inour opinion and to the best of our information and according to the explanations given tous:

 iii. ere has been no delay in transfering amounts required to betransferred to the Investor Education and Protection Fund by the Company during the yearended 31 March 2022;

 For Walker Chandiok & Co LLP